- Discover the country and currency range of WorldRemit's online transfer service.

 - Pros and cons

-WorldRemit is an online international money transfer platform that is changing the way people send money internationally, by offering transfer fees much lower than those of traditional banks.
+WorldRemit is an online international money transfer platform that is changing the way people send money internationally by offering lower transfer fees than traditional banks.
 Your usual bank account may charge you high fees with poor exchange rates and long waiting times.

-The aim of WorldRemit is to provide a quick and convenient way of sending money, accessible both to individuals and small businesses.
-The service's website claims that it is simple, safe, fast and low-cost.
+WorldRemit aims to provide a quick and convenient way of sending money, accessible to individuals and small businesses.
+The service's website claims it is simple, safe, fast and low-cost.

 How WorldRemit began

-Fast-forward to 2010, and Ismail decided to try and make a difference to the millions of people facing the same situation as him.
+Fast-forward to 2010, Ismail decided to try and make a difference for the millions facing the same situation as him.

-WorldRemit was founded, with the help of co-founders Catherine Wines and Richard Igoe.
-Its aim was to make money transfers much quicker and easier.
+WorldRemit was founded with the help of co-founders Catherine Wines and Richard Igoe.
+It aimed to make money transfers much quicker and easier.

-WorldRemit is now led by CEO Breon Corcoran, taking the money transfer revolution Ismail and his London-based team started to a worldwide audience.
+CEO Breon Corcoran now leads WorldRemit, taking the money transfer revolution Ismail and his London-based team started to a worldwide audience.

 Currencies and countries currently supported